joshspeagle/dynesty/docs/source/errors.rst

 Bootstrapping Runs
 ------------------

-In theory, to properly incorporate sampling errors we have to marginalize over all possible paths particles can take through the distribution.
+In theory, to properly incorporate these sampling errors we have to marginalize over all possible paths particles can take through the distribution.
 In practice, however, we can approximate the set of all possible paths using the discrete set of paths taken from the set of :math:`K` particles (live